 water coolers with lead soldering

-In addition, sometimes it is necessary to test the background level of lead originating from the municipal source (a source can be compliant if less than 10% of samples fail the action level of 15 ppb).
+In addition, sometimes it is necessary to test the background level of lead originating from the municipal source.
+Learn more about lead in drinking water sources.

 The Lead Contamination Control Act of 1988 authorized EPA to survey drinking water cooler manufacturers and self-report the use of lead for the purposes of an inventory of coolers that were not lead safe.
 The manufacturers Halsey-Taylor, EBCo and Sunroc were generally cooperative in identifying older model units with lead-lined tanks or solders.